mikehurl/CV/README.md

 # Mike Hurl

-An aspiring developer with significant experience in the education field and with administrative tasks.
+A novice developer with significant experience in the education field and with administrative tasks.
 In all situations I am patient, calm and level-headed.
 I adapt quickly and effectively to new situations and have a proven record of achieving in high-pressure environments.

-My programming journey has started with joining Makers Academy, an extremely selective coding bootcamp where typically only one in ten applicants begin the course.
-As a life-long learner, I also completed a diploma in my early twenties; obtained a first-class degree at 30, studying for two years in the evening whilst working as a primary school classroom assistant during the day; and completed a PGCE, an intense nine-month teacher training programme.
+My programming journey has started with joining Makers Academy (MA), an extremely selective coding bootcamp where typically only one in twelve applicants begin the course.
+As a life-long learner, I have also completed a diploma in my early twenties; obtained a first-class degree at 30, studying for two years in the evening whilst working as a primary school classroom assistant during the day; and completed a PGCE, an intensive nine-month teacher training programme.

 I not only want to develop with code, I also want to continue to develop myself.
 As such, I want to work in an environment that will support my natural curiosity and desire to keep learning.
-At the same time, I am hoping to solve problems with like-minded individuals who will both support and push me as a developer.
+At the same time, in order to build things of value,  I am hoping to solve problems with like-minded individuals who will both support and push me as a developer.

 ## Skills

 #### Communication

-Throughout my working life, I have been a confident communicator in numerous contexts, with said contexts also further developing my communication skills.
 Working as a temp in the civil service, I have drafted letters for government ministers and answered emails and telephone calls from members of the public.
-At two universities I was a student representative, listening to concerns from peers and feeding back to university staff.
-Whilst teaching, I line managed other adults who were providing support to certain pupils in the classroom; delivered lessons to six and seven-year old children and wrote school reports for their parents.
-During my time in the recruitment field, I interviewed prospective temporary workers over the telephone and in person; outlined expectations and useful information to candidates; and acted as a general sounding-board for my line-manager due to being trusted, well-informed and thoughtful.
+At two universities I was a student representative, listening to concerns from peers and feeding back to staff.
+Whilst teaching, I line-managed adults who supported certain pupils in the classroom; delivered lessons to six and seven-year old children and wrote school reports for their parents.
+In the recruitment field, I interviewed prospective temporary workers over the telephone and in person; outlined expectations and useful information to candidates; and acted as a general sounding-board for my line manager due to being trusted, well-informed and thoughtful.
+At Makers Academy we followed pair programming practices, and as such I worked and studied with a different individual on my cohort every day.
+This entailed being able to discuss understanding of new concepts as well as sharing problems and possible solutions.
+Alongside this, every day would consist of a stand-up or retro where we would reflect on and discuss previous learning and blocks to understanding.

 #### Problem Solving

-I find it particularly satisfying to solve problems.
-As a recruiter, many of my suggestions around certain recruitment and administrative processes were sought out taken on board.
-The interviewing procedures as I left the company are significantly different to when I joined.
+As a recruiter, my suggestions around certain problematic recruitment and administrative processes were sought out.
 Whilst my line manager was on maternity leave, I was instrumental during the process to replace other members of the team who quit during this period of time; being solely responsible for interviewing one prospective employee and jointly responsible with a line manager of another team for the second.
-As a teacher I regularly devised, considered and provided solutions in various circumstances.
-This would range from more mundane instances, such as management of low-level disruptive behaviour, to determining the best way to provide suitable learning experiences and to be confident that the lessons have successfully been taken on board as desired.
+As a teacher I devised, considered and provided solutions in many circumstances.
+This ranged from more mundane instances, such as management of low-level disruptive behaviour, to providing suitable learning experiences and being confident that the lessons have successfully been taken on board as desired.
+As a Makers Academy student, my entire time was centred around the solving of problems, usually following test driven development practices.
+Each week consisted of a new challenge to introduce us to and further our understanding of concepts and best practice.
+Every weekend consisted of another challenge, working individually in order to consolidate that week’s learning.

 ## Education

 #### Makers Academy (October 2016 to February 2016)
 - Software craftsmanship
-- Object-oriented programming, test-driven development, agile and SOLID practices
+- Object-oriented programming, test-driven development, Agile and SOLID practices
 - Git, Ruby & Javascript
 - Rspec & Jasmine
+-

 #### Brunel University (September 2010 to July 2011)
 - Postgraduate Certificate in Primary Education (5-11 years) with recommendation for Qualified Teacher Status